 Lawd-a-mercy, I did it.
 I fuckin' DID IT.
 I survived, and here I stand.
 Everything that happened, or I did, lead me here.
 Failure is not the opposite of success, but a stepping stone on the path towards it.

 To Jeremy, my best friend in the whole wide world, thank you for inspiring me.
 With everything you've achieved, despite all the obstacles you've encountered, you are a beacon of hope in this sometimes bleak world.
-Thank you for always being so honest with me, and thank you for loving me.
+Thank you for always being so reliably there for me, so honest with me, and thank you so much for loving me.
 You're my lobster.

 To Jonno, my incredible guy, thank you for your support, and for being my partner in every sense of the word.
 You amaze me.
-I can't believe I get to be in love with such a handsome fella!
-How'd I get so lucky? ;) Thanks for growing with me and pushing me to be the best version of myself.
-Thank you for loving me, whatever state I'm in, and thank you for showing me how someone behaves when they care.
-I didn't understand until you came along.
-You are my rock.
+I can't believe I'm in love with such a dashing fella!
+How'd I get so lucky? ;) Thanks for growing with me and pushing me to be the best version of myself and thank you for showing me how people behave when they care.
+I didn't understand before us.
+You're my safe place.

 To Mina, my mamma, thank you for everything.
 You have a heart so full of love that the world can't help but love you back.
-Thank you for setting such a high standard of what it means to be strong and resilient.
-Thank you for never losing your shine, despite all the horrible things that have happened, your smile lights up the world.
-Thank you for picking me up off the ground, supporting me, and cheering me on every step of the way, from my lowest low to that moment on the stage.
+Thank you for setting the standard of what it means to be strong and resilient.
+Thank you for never losing your shine, despite all that has happened --your smile lights up the world!
+Thank you for helping me up off the ground, supporting me, and cheering for me every step of the way, from my lowest low to that moment on the stage.
 Where would I be without you?
 You're my hero.